 - Infections and other skin problems

 Dead skin cells can also interfere with the absorption of topical treatments that are typically applied after microneedling to enhance the results of the treatment.

 Additionally, leaving dead skin on the surface of the skin can interfere with the healing process, leading to:

 - Increasing the risk of scarring

-Therefore it is important to ensure that your dermatologist exfoliates the dead skin after the procedure.
+Therefore, ensuring that your dermatologist exfoliates the dead skin after the procedure is important.

-When it comes to removing dead skin after micro-needling so Dr. Fazeela Abbasi is best at doing so she ensures for every patient that the dead skin after the procedure is removed completely and effectively.
+When it comes to removing dead skin after microneedling Dr. Fazeela Abbasi is best at doing so she ensures for every patient that the dead skin after the procedure is removed completely and effectively.